 * Price shown is for a 15 day trip to UK with a 1 lakh dollar coverage for an adult of age 25 years

-Travel insurance for Schengen visa is the mandatory insurance for any person travelling to Schengen countries.
-Entry to these countries is allowed once all the requirements including the Europe travel insurance for Schengen visa.
+Travel insurance for a Schengen visa is mandatory for anyone travelling to Schengen countries.
+Entry to these countries is allowed once all the requirements, including the Europe travel insurance for a Schengen visa.

 These are 26 countries and require most non-European visitors to have a valid visa to enter their region.
-One has to buy the required travel insurance for a Schengen visa.
-Thus, before applying for a Europe visa, the traveller has to buy a Schengen travel insurance from India.
-The policy not only keeps the visitor safe from any financial emergencies but also ensures that required medical coverage is provided to the insured traveller.
+One has to buy the necessary travel insurance for a Schengen visa.
+Thus, before applying for a Europe visa, the traveller has to buy Schengen travel insurance from India.
+The policy keeps the visitor safe from financial emergencies and ensures that required medical coverage is available to the insured traveller.

 Take a look at the table below to learn more about this plan’s features: